 - The scheme must only be used for commercial reasons and in accordance with tax clearance criteria, and not to avoid tax, in order to have tax clearance and reliefs granted.

-Restructuring MVLs can be very beneficial but they must be used in the correct circumstances and as a result, there are some conditions to meet and to keep in mind in order to use this process.
+Whilst restructuring MVLs can be very beneficial, they must be used in the correct circumstances.
+As a result, there are some conditions to meet in order for your business to be eligible for this process.

 - Section 110 can only be used in conjunction with an MVL by a licensed IP acting as liquidator.

-- Directors of the business to enter into the restructuring MVL must make a declaration of solvency in order for the process to go ahead
+- Directors of the business into the restructuring MVL must make a declaration of solvency in order for the process to go ahead

 - To place the company into an MVL, shareholders must pass a resolution which requires a majority of 75% to vote in favour.